Let’s check out some brain research fuelling new migraine treatments

 What is even worse is that it is hard to find a cure for a migraine.
 One reason being, instead of a simple headache, it is a cluster of symptoms that may occur before the start of a headache and last even after it ends.

-Despite several medications, migraineurs still struggle to find relief and cure to this disorder.
+Despite several medications, migraineurs (the official term for people who suffer migraines) still struggle to find relief and a cure to this disorder.
 Besides this, these medications are not only ineffective in most cases but also possess serious health complications and side effects.

 Brain Imaging Sheds Light on Migraine Causes

 Earlier, physicians and scientists thought that a migraine pain erupts due to the widening of the blood vessels present in the brain.

 Medications that are used to treat a migraine like ergots and triptans function by helping the blood vessel to narrow down.
 However, constricting blood vessels has shown some adverse effects on the heart.
 For those suffering from heart ailments, these medicines are generally not the safest choice.